-The Plan Committee is a committee, the members of which are appointed by the Board of Trustees of Chapman University.
-The Plan Committee acts on behalf of the university.
-It interprets the Plan, and it may adopt rules and procedures to implement any Plan provisions.
-The Plan Committee also has the authority to take such other actions as it deems appropriate in administering the Plan.
+The Plan Committee is appointed by the Board of Trustees of Chapman University.
+The Plan Committee interprets the Plan, and it adopts rules and procedures to implement any Plan provisions.
+The Plan Committee also acts on behalf of the Plan Sponsor to administer the Plan.
 The Plan Committee may be contacted at the address and phone number listed above for the Plan Sponsor.